frederikprijck/blog.kwintenp/_posts/2017-02-26-client-side-filtering-with-streams.md

 If you think about it, we have two inputs that might change our view.
 On the one hand, we have our list of characters, which should be displayed.
 And on the other hand we have the dropdown which might filter this list.

-Let's try to create an ASCII marble diagram of what these streams might look like:
+Let's look at the marble diagrams of what these streams might look like:

-characters$:    -----R|					R = list of characters filter$:        A--M---F---M--A---		A = All, M = Male, F = Female
+!(marble-diagram)[insert-dropbox-link]

 The resulting stream we want is one that holds an array with the filtered characters.
 If you think about the two input streams we just created, this resulting stream is actually a combination of both of the input streams.
-If we have characters, we want to combine these with a filter and display them onto the screen.
+If we have characters, we want to combine these with the filter and display them onto the screen.
 If the filter changes, we want to re-execute this logic.
 If we would have new characters (think about a stream from Firebase), we would also want to re-execute this logic.

 It turns out that RxJS provides us with a perfect operator to do something like this: `combineLatest`.
 This operator merges streams by executing a projector function on the latest values of these streams.
 Let's take a look at the code!